 This one is easily solved!
-My Sweat with Kayla app includes a bunch of workouts you can do in just 28 minutes.
+My programs in the SWEAT app include a bunch of workouts you can do in just 28 minutes.
 Okay, so you might have known that already, but you get the point.
 Even the busiest executives in the world have time for their health.

 Remember ladies, if something is important to you, you’ll always make time!

 The problem with motivation is it can leave you at the worst time.
 First you miss one session, then it gets hard to commit to going back for the next one.
 It eventually becomes a cycle.

 Try breaking one big hurdle into smaller, mini-hurdles.
 Deciding to workout for a few minutes breaks the ‘not-wanting-to-exercise’ feeling.
 Once you’ve started, it’s so much easier to keep going.

 7. It’s too expensive to join a gym

 Any space can be used for a workout — indoors or outdoors.
 There are even whole exercise disciplines that don’t rely on gym equipment (body weight training or yoga anyone?).
 My guides and app are great for ladies who don’t have access to a gym, I’ve even made some suggestions of household items you can use instead of gym equipment.